 During the 2020/21 season he made his role debut as Aribert Reimann’s Lear under Jukka-Pekka Saraste at the Bavarian State Opera and as Simon Boccanegra in Zurich under Fabio Luisi.

-Christian Gerhaher collaborates with conductors such as Simon Rattle, Herbert Blomstedt, Daniel Barenboim, Andris Nelsons, Kent Nagano, Mariss Jansons, Daniel Harding, Bernard Haitink and Christian Thielemann, taking him to the world’s most important concert halls.
-He regularly works with orchestras such as the London Symphony Orchestra, the Royal Concertgebouw Orchestra, the Vienna Philharmonic and the Berlin Philharmonic, where he was the first singer artist in residence, during the 2013/14 season.
+He works with conductors such as Simon Rattle, Herbert Blomstedt, Daniel Barenboim, Andris Nelsons, Kent Nagano, Daniel Harding, Bernard Haitink and Christian Thielemann and appears in concert with orchestras such as the London Symphony Orchestra, the Concertgebouw Orchestra and the Vienna and Berlin Philharmonics.

-Christian Gerhaher is a Bavarian Kammersänger and an honorary professor at the University of Music and the Performing Arts in Munich, as well as holding the Bavarian Maximilian Order for Science and Art and the Bavarian State Prize for Music.
+Christian Gerhaher is a Bavarian Kammersänger and an honorary professor at the University of Music and the Performing Arts in Munich, as well as the recipient of the Bavarian Maximilian Order for Science and Art and the Bavarian State Prize for Music.
 In 2016 he was awarded the music prize of the Heidelberg Spring Festival for his outstanding commitment to the performance of classical music.